Scope of our regulation

 Fundraising self-regulation in Scotland is different to the system in place in England, Wales and Northern Ireland.

-This is because fundraising by charities only registered in Scotland with the Scottish Charity Regulator (OSCR) is subject to regulation by the Scottish Fundraising Adjudication Panel.
+- Fundraising by charities only registered in Scotland with the Scottish Charity Regulator (OSCR) is subject to adjudication by the Scottish Fundraising Adjudication Panel.

-Fundraising in Scotland by charities where the lead regulator is the Charity Commission in England and Wales, is regulated by us.
+- Fundraising in Scotland by charities where the lead regulator is the Charity Commission for England and Wales or Northern Ireland, is regulated by the Fundraising Regulator.